 Clinical Trials – Pharmacokinetics and Bioequivalence

-This online course, "Clinical Trials - Phamacokinetics and Bioequivalence" covers the statistical measurement and analysis methods relevant to the study of pharmacokinetics (the absorption, distribution and secretion of drugs), dose-response modeling and bioequivalence.
-In this course, you will apply the principles of designing and analyzing clinical trials to the circumstances of several actual trials.
-This course is primarily case oriented and will give you the "hands-on" practice required in this demanding field.
-After taking this course, participants will be able to specify the design of a new drug or new device study, with the goal of establishing whether the new drug or device is statistically equivalent to an existing therapy.
-This includes designing the study in accordance with regulatory requirements, as well as appropriate methods for analyzing data.
-Participants will also be able to fit statistical models to dose-response data, with the goal of quantifying a reliable relationship between drug dosage and average patient response.
+After taking this course, students will be able to specify the design of a new drug or new device study with the goal of establishing whether the new protocol is statistically equivalent to an existing therapy.
+You will learn how to design a study in accordance with regulatory requirements, as well as appropriate methods for analyzing data.
+You will be able to fit statistical models to dose-response data with the goal of quantifying a reliable relationship between drug dosage and average patient response.

 - Clinical trials review